7 Work Boundaries To Set For Better Work-Life Balance

 Start small

-It can be difficult to start suddenly saying no to things we used to do all the time.
-Starting small makes the process more manageable – instead of promptly leaving at the time we’re supposed to get off every day, we can start with leaving on time a few times a week or gradually shifting the time up by five minutes every day.
-Big changes are more difficult for us to make than small ones, so it may be easier for both ourselves and the people we work with if we start small.
+It can be difficult to make drastic changes to the way we do things.
+Starting with small changes can make the process more manageable – instead of promptly leaving at the time we’re supposed to, we can start by leaving on time a couple times a week or getting out of the office five minutes earlier every day.
+Making small, gradual changes will begin to set a new standard without coming off too harsh.

-Setting boundaries at work might be hard, but it’s important for working moms to improve our wellbeing and achieve a healthy work-life balance.
-Worrying about the impact of setting those boundaries is understandable – we work hard to get where we are, and the thought of jeopardizing that hurts.
+Setting boundaries at work might be hard, but it’s a crucial step for working moms to improve our wellbeing and achieve a healthy work-life balance.
+Worrying about the impact of boundary-setting at work is understandable – we work hard to get where we are, and the thought of jeopardizing that hurts.
 But the stress and anxiety of trying to do and have it all at the same time hurts too.
-The boundaries we set can be small, but they will have big changes on our quality of life.
+Even small boundaries can have big changes on our quality of life.

 Leave a Reply